Obie342/AE2-Minecolonies-Integrator-MC-1.21.1/README.md

 ### 1. Download with Pastebin

-Upload `startup.lua` to Pastebin, then run:
+In an Advanced Computer run:

 ```text
 pastebin get 85XA1g7t startup